AlpAydinoglu/starter-hugo-academic/content/authors/admin/_index.md

 I am a doctoral candidate in the ESE department and the GRASP Lab at Penn where I am advised by Michael Posa.
 Previously, I was an undergraduate at Istanbul Technical University where I worked with İbrahim Eksin, M. Turan Söylemez and Neslihan Serap Şengör.

-I am interested in intersection of robotics, control theory, non-smooth mechanics and optimization.
-I am working on real-time multi-contact optimal control and currently validating our methods on a physical robot executing dynamic manipulation tasks.
-I am also exploring reinforcement learning algorithms for the same class of systems.
+I am interested in robots that make and break contact with their environment.
+I work in the intersection of robotics, optimization, control theory and non-smooth mechanics.
+Currently, I am working on real-time multi-contact model predictive control focusing on dynamic manipulation tasks.